MojTabaa4/neural-machine-translation/README.md

-# Neural Machine Translation using Encoder-Decoder Model
+# Attention-based Encoder-Decoder Model for Neural Machine Translation

 This repository contains a machine translation model that translates Farsi text to English using an encoder-decoder architecture.